 What is Crimson RAT?

-Crimson is a Remote Access Trojan — it is a malware that cybercriminals or threat groups can utilize to gather information from infected systems.
+Crimson is a Remote Access Trojan — it is malware that cybercriminals or threat groups can utilize to gather information from infected systems.
 The malware is also known under the names SEEDOOR and Scarimson.
-It can be used to spy on victims, capture screenshots, steal credentials and more.
+It can be used to spy on victims, capture screenshots, steal credentials, and more.

 General description of Crimson RAT

 Crimson RAT is among malware that utilizes information related to the coronavirus to infect the machines of their victims.
 The strategy of using a natural disaster to exploit the need for information and the stress of potential victims is not new among cybercriminals.
 In fact, fake information about SARS and other epidemics is still used for phishing by some cyber-attack schemes.

 As such, the Crimson malware authors use a fake health advisory email to trick victims into downloading a malicious document.